instecinc/pyinstec/README.md

 Documentation for each function is provided with the python file instec.py.

 ## Installation
+Currently, the library only supports version 3.12 of Python, but may change later on to support older versions.
+It has been tested on Windows 11 in the Visual Studio Code development environment.

-The Instec library requires pyserial to work.
-Pyserial can be installed by calling
+The Instec library requires pyserial to work. pyserial can be installed by calling
 ```shell
 pip install pyserial
 ```

+After installing pyserial, the instec library can be installed.
 Currently, the library is only available on TestPyPI.
 To install the library, run
 ```shell
 pip install --index-url https://test.pypi.org/simple/ instec